-Not only are there a large number of different brands that are currently producing foldable bikes, there are also a number of different types too.
+Not only are there many different brands currently producing foldable bikes, but there are several different types too.

-While it holds true that the majority of collapsible bikes are your typical size (20 inch wheels), it is crucial to realize that there are many more potential options to choose from:
+While it holds true that most collapsible bikes are your typical size (20-inch wheels), it is crucial to realize that there are many more potential options to choose from:

 Folding Mountain Bikes

-We have provided an article on what we think are the best folding mountain bikes here.
+I have provided an article on what I think are the best folding mountain bikes here.

-They’re the least portable form of folding bike, however they are extremely useful for a wide range of activities.
+MTBs are certainly growing in popularity, whereas in the past, they were a pretty niche form of fold-up bike.
+They’re the least portable form of a folding bike.
+However, they are beneficial for a wide range of activities.

-Another benefit that mountain bikes offer is the capacity to traverse hills relatively easily.
+Another benefit mountain bikes offer is the ability to traverse hills relatively easily.

-This is a result of folding mountain bikes usually having larger wheels, although this can vary somewhat between manufacturers.
+This results from folding mountain bikes usually having larger wheels, although this can vary somewhat between manufacturers.

-An increasing number of brands are taking the step to producing folding bike and mountain bike hybrids in recent years.
+An increasing number of brands have been taking the step to produce folding bikes and mountain bike hybrids in recent years.

 Folding Road Bikes

-Another example of a relatively unheard of or unseen style of foldable bicycle is the folding road bike.
+Another example of a relatively unheard-of or unseen style of folding bicycle is the folding road bike.